NarasimhanN/Bank_Management_System/README.md

 # Bank_Management_System
-Bank Management System in File Structures using Hashing
+Bank Management System in File Structure with Graphical user Interface Storage in Files done using File Structures